Gathering for Pachamanca in Peru

 What to Do in Lima, Peru in 1 Day - 3 Itineraries!

 Lima, known as the City of Kings and the country’s capital, can feel overwhelming given its size, the amount of activities to do, amazing places to eat, and history to learn.
-With so much information, it’s hard to know how to plan your time in the city.
+With so much information, it’s hard to know what to do in Lima, Peru.
 That’s where TTLT, your travel expert, comes in!

-Christiana, our Taste of Peru tour host, has been living in Peru for the last 10 years - 3 of those in Lima - and she’s here to share three great ways to experience the city in one day.
+Christiana, our all-inclusive trips to Peru tour host, has been living in Peru for the last 10 years - 3 of those in Lima - and she’s here to share three great ways to experience the city in one day.
 Pick one itinerary and stick to it, or create your own perfect day by choosing activities from each option.

 Morning + Lunch: Historic Center + Larco Museum + onsite restaurant